-Figure C.1.
-ASEAN+3: Old-age Ratio (percent)
+Figure C.2.
+ASEAN+3: Population (million)

 Source: UN via Haver Analytics

 Note: Old-age population refers to people aged 65 and above.
 An economy is classified as an aging society if the share of the old-age population in the total population is above 7 percent, an aged society if the share is above 14 percent, and a post-aged (or superaged) society if the share is above 21 percent.